 Argos announced that, based on solid results in the majority of the 12 countries in which it operates, the company closed 2014 with record figures.
 Argos sold 12.5 million metric tons of cement – about 8 percent more than in 2013, and in the concrete business, there was an increase of 18 percent in its sales, totaling 11 million cubic meters sold.

-These volumes allowed it to reach total sales of $2.9 billion and to obtain operating profits that improved by 16 percent, reaching more than $339 million.
+These volumes allowed it to reach total sales of $2.9 billion and to obtain operating profits that were improved by 16 percent, reaching more than $339 million.
 In the end, net profits grew 59 percent, totaling almost $145 million.

 The improved results were based on a variety of fundamental aspects: